 F. A. Fraser admirably conveys the twilight hour by the dark shading that sweeps across the entire picture, although he does not show the rising moon as a symbol of hope as McLenan does in the concluding Harper's Weekly wood-engraving for the American serialisation.
 Nevertheless, Fraser suggests Pip's hopefulness in the earnest, questioning look he gives Estella.
 Her pensiveness in the downcast turn of her head and her averted glance complements Pip's engagement.
 The viewer finds it difficult to "read" her attitude towards Pip.
 He has aged very little if at all since the deathbed scene with Magwitch (plate 27) — indeed, his hair and features seem unchanged, and he still wears the same middle-class suit and carries the same cane.
 Despite the December setting, a rosebush flourishes to the left of the figures, emblematic perhaps of their continuing affection for one another, and inspired perhaps by Dickens's reference to the ancient ivy that "had struck root anew, and was growing green on the low quiet mounds of ruin" (225).
 Through his caption Fraser indicates the precise moment realized.
 The bench is of wood rather than wrought-iron or stone, and is, therefore, like the middle-aged lovers, surprisingly well preserved.
 The general tidiness of the background is hardly suggestive of a "ruin" at all.

 Although the shading makes assessment of the colour of Estella's clothing difficult, she appears to be in mourning, despite the fact that two years have passed since her husband Bentley Drummle's death.
-Although Pip drescribes himself to her as one who "work[s] pretty hard for a sufficient living," he is as fashionably and soberly dressed as she.
-Unlike Stone and Furniss, Fraser has chosen to depict the lovers seated and still exploring their feelings for one another, rather than showing them leaving the ruined garden together and towards (the reader hopes) a new life together.
-This, the reader unfamiliar with the entire plot of the novel is caught in a moment of indecision, and does not find closure in this illustration until he or she has turned the page and read the accompanying letter-press.
+Although Pip describes himself to her as one who "work[s] pretty hard for a sufficient living," he is as fashionably and soberly dressed as she.
+Unlike Stone and Furniss, Fraser has chosen to depict the lovers seated and still exploring their feelings for one another, rather than showing them leaving the ruined garden together and moving towards (the reader hopes) a new life together.
+Thus, the reader unfamiliar with the entire plot of the novel is caught in a moment of indecision, and does not find closure in this illustration until he or she has turned the page and read the accompanying letter-press.
 The plate in itself does not afford closure, only the fragile possibility of closure.

 Other Artists’ Illustrations for Dickens's Great Expectations

 Scanned images and text by Philip V. Allingham.
-[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the photographer and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]
+[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the person who scanned them and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]

 Bibliography